emil14/solid/lsp.md

 ## Problem

-We add subtypes (derived classes or implemented interfaces) but could not use them as replacement for their base types.
+We add subtype (derived class or implemented interface) but we can't use it as a replacement for its base type.

 ## Example